 - (a) substantial financial penalties; - (b) conditions or additional regulation being imposed by AUSTRAC or other Australian regulators (including the Casino Regulators) affecting Crown's operation of its business, including Crown Melbourne, Crown Perth and Crown Sydney (or putting at risk Crown's ability to retain or obtain licences to conduct those businesses); and - (c) substantial additional compliance costs in order to rectify Crown's systems (including AML/CTF Laws compliance systems), or as required or necessitated by reason of additional conditions, restrictions or regulations being imposed on Crown's business by Australian regulators such as AUSTRAC, and the Casino Regulators,

-(the Regulatory Exposure Consequence Information), by reason of the matters in paragraphs 154 to 209 above and 216 above.
+(the Regulatory Exposure Consequence Information), by reason of each and any combination of the matters pleaded in paragraphs 154 to 209 and 216 above.

 E. CROWN KNEW OR OUGHT TO HAVE KNOWN THE TRUE POSITION